Starting solid foods

 The vomiting reflex – what you need to know

 The vomiting reflex is one of the baby's reflexes that stop food from sticking in their throat.
 It is easy to misinterpret the vomiting reflex and think that the baby has something stuck in their throat, but try to wait and see how the baby handles the situation, because often it's something the baby can deal with on their own.
 The vomiting reflex is part of learning to eat.

 Some babies' vomiting reflex is so far forward in their mouths that they vomit if there's just a little lump in their food.
 This usually improves over time, but if it's severe, ask your district nurse if you can see a speech therapist with expertise in children's eating, who can guide you.

 Is there anything I should avoid?

-If you suspect that your baby is experiencing food-related discomfort, such as eczema, stomach pain, diarrhea, constipation, or vomiting, consult a doctor to find out if it's an allergy that needs to be investigated further.
+If you suspect that your baby is experiencing food-related discomfort, such as eczema, stomach pain, diarrhoea, constipation or vomiting, consult a doctor to find out if it's an allergy that needs to be investigated further.
 The most common allergens are milk and eggs.
-The symptoms can vary from child to child, and this means that it sometimes takes a while to realize that the child has an allergy.
+The symptoms can vary from child to child, and this means that it sometimes takes a while to realise that the child has an allergy.

 How should I feed my baby?

 Lots of parents give their babies pure, bought or homemade, but not all babies like the concept of being fed.
 Offering finger food or using the Baby-Led Weaning (BLW) method might work better.
 This involves giving your baby boiled or oven-baked soft food that the baby can hold in their hands and chew on.
 It doesn't matter if your baby doesn't have teeth; they can mash the food on their gums.